-Research shows that people with good routines have less stress and experience better sleep while also following healthier diets and using their time more effectively than those who do not.
+Research shows that people with good routines experience less stress and better sleep while following healthier diets and using their time more effectively than those without.

-If you are someone who has stayed away from daily routines in the past because you think they are annoying and could sap your joy, you should know that there are many ways to create a fun routine.
+If you are someone who has stayed away from daily routines in the past because you think they are annoying and could sap your joy, you should know that there are many ways to create fun daily chores.

 Work the activities that you most love into your days.
 Schedule your favorite tasks when you want to and create time for yourself.